Vinz2008/C./docs/compiler.md

 **-target-triplet** : select the target triplet to select the target to compile to

-**-verbose-std-build** : build the std verbosely.
+**-verbose-std-build** : make the build of the standard library verbose.
 It is advised to activate this if the std doesn't build

 **-no-delete-import-file** : make the compiler not delete the temporary source file which where the includes and the imports are replaced

-**-verbose-std-build** : make the build of the standard library verbose

 **-no-gc** : make the compiler not add the functions for garbage collection